-1. Figures for 1999 to 2003 have been revised from Forestry Statistics 2004 to reflect revisions to import and export data.
+1. Figures for 2004 have been revised from Forestry Statistics 2005 to reflect revisions to import and export data.

-Sweden, Latvia and Finland provided the majority of imports of sawn softwood to the UK in 2004.
-Sawn hardwood was most commonly imported from Latvia, USA and Estonia.
-UK imports of plywood tended to come from countried outwith the EU, such as Brazil, Malaysia and Indonesia, whilst most particleboard and fibreboard imports came from within the EU.
-Canada, Brazil and the USA were amongst the principal sources of wood pulp for the UK, whilst the majority of paper and paperboard imports originated in Finland, Sweden and Germany.
+Sweden, Latvia and Finland provided the majority of imports of sawn softwood to the UK in 2005.
+Sawn hardwood was most commonly imported from Latvia and the USA.
+UK imports of plywood commonly came from countries outwith the EU, such as Brazil and China, although of the EU trade, the majority came from Finland.
+Most particleboard and fibreboard imports came from within the EU.
+Canada, Brazil, the USA and Sweden were amongst the principal sources of wood pulp for the UK, whilst the majority of paper and paperboard imports originated in Finland, Sweden and Germany.

-Table 3.5 Country of origin of wood imports to the UK 20041
+Table 3.5 Country of origin of wood imports to the UK 2005